mayamshah/raahi/README.md

 # Raahi
-A simple app that lets you find a route near your home with a distance of your choosing to run, walk, or bike.
+Raahi generates routes near you to walk, run, or bike.
+Raahi’s routes begin and end at your entered location and are at least your desired distance.
+Raahi also offers the option to find trails near you and directions to get to them.

-#Directions on how to start the app
+## Directions on how to start the app

 1) Start the backend server
 `go run main.go`